envenomator/Agon/README.md

 |             14            |          Move   sprite by offset        |                    x   (16bit), y (16bit)                   |     Move to   relative coordinates                                                                                    |

 ### Example commands
-1. Select sprite 7  - transmit byte sequence 23,27,4,7
+- Select sprite 7  - transmit byte sequence 23,27,4,7
-2. Send bitmap data - transmit byte sequence 23,27,1,WidthLSB,WidthMSB,HeightLSB,HeightMSB, width x height x 4 byte of data
+- Send bitmap data - transmit byte sequence 23,27,1,WidthLSB,WidthMSB,HeightLSB,HeightMSB, width x height x 4 byte of data
-3. Show sprite      - transmit byte sequence 23,27,11
+- Show sprite      - transmit byte sequence 23,27,11

+## Proposed C client library
+Include vdu.c and vdu.h in your ez80 project, and include the latter in your main project files to use the necessary routines.

+A proper sequence of events in creating bitmaps and/or sprites should be:
+1. select a bitmap - bitmap_select(id).
+Any number 0-255 will do
+2. send one or more bitmaps data in ABGR format - bitmap_sendData(width, height, *data)
+3. select a sprite, starting with id 0 - sprite_select(id)
+4. Potentially clear out old frames on this sprite, left by previous programs - sprite_clearFrames(id)
+5. add one or more frames to a sprite - sprite_addFrame(id, bitmap_id), using previously created bitmaps
+6. Set sprite to show immediately on activation, hidden by default - sprite_show(id), sprite_hide(id)
+7. Activate NUMBER of adjacent sprites (starting at 0) to the GDU - sprite_activateTotal(number)

+Bitmaps can be drawn on the background canvas by using bitmap_draw(id), regardless of being (re)used by any sprites on the foreground.